david-r-cushman/Dev-Portfolio/PowerShell-Scripting/Driver-Management/README.md

 ## 💼 Purpose

-Efficiently and accurately uninstall display driver packages from physical Windows devices using `devcon.exe` and PowerShell.
-I originally created this script while engineering a **Windows 7 → Windows 10 in‑place upgrade project**, managed through **Microsoft Configuration Manager (ConfigMgr, MECM, SCCM)**.
+This script was created to automate the uninstall of display driver packages from physical Windows devices using `devcon.exe` and PowerShell.
+I developed it while engineering a **Windows 7 → Windows 10 in‑place upgrade project** managed through **Microsoft Configuration Manager (ConfigMgr / MECM / SCCM)**.

-The in‑place upgrade process from Windows 7 to Windows 10 was known to be incompatible if Windows 7 display drivers were present.
-This script enabled streamlined driver management without manual `oem.inf` identification.
-By reliably and accurately automating the uninstall of display drivers before the upgrade, the in-place upgrade process could continue successfully, **eliminating a major blocker in the enterprise OS migration.**
+During testing, the upgrade process consistently failed when legacy Windows 7 display drivers were present.
+Other more common tools such as `pnputil.exe` could uninstall the device, but they left the underlying `oem.inf` driver package intact.
+On reboot, Windows would simply reinstall the drivers from that package, causing the upgrade to fail again.

+`devcon.exe` solved this problem by directly removing the `oem.inf` file associated with the hardware ID.
+By specifying the display device class, the script could enumerate display adapters, identify their hardware IDs, and then invoke `devcon remove <hardware ID>` to uninstall both the device and its driver package.
+This **eliminated the risk of drivers re‑installing after reboot** and provided a consistent, reliable, automated way to resolve the blocker.

+By integrating this script into the ConfigMgr in‑place upgrade task sequence, the upgrade could proceed successfully, **removing a critical blocker and enabling smooth, large‑scale enterprise OS migrations.**

 ## 🔍 Why It Matters